asierzd/asierzd/README.md

 ## ASIER ZD's GITHUB

-I am a software engineer and a Robotics and Control systems MSc student.
+I am a software engineer and a Robotics MSc student.
 In this account I will be uploading my college practices and personal projects.

 > ### Content